The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Case Studies: Applying Our Theory to Study Different Classes of DA

-with probability at least $1 - \delta'-n^{-1}$. \end{corollary} Noting that $\psi=\frac{\beta}{1-\beta}$ increases monotonically in the mask probability $\beta$, Corollary~\ref{cor_rm} shows that bias increases with the mask intensity $\beta$, while the variance decreases.
+with probability at least $1 - \delta'-n^{-1}$. \end{corollary} Note that $\psi=\frac{\beta}{1-\beta}$ increases monotonically in the mask probability $\beta$, Corollary~\ref{cor_rm} shows that bias increases with the mask intensity $\beta$, while the variance decreases.
 Figure~\ref{bias_var} empirically illustrates these phenomena through a bias-variance decomposition.
 In fact, the regression MSE is proportional to the expression for MSE of the least-squares estimator (LSE) on isotropic data, suggesting that randomized masking essentially has the effect of \emph{isotropizing the data}.
-As prior work on overparameterized linear models demonstrates~\cite{muthukumar2020harmless,hastie2019surprises,bartlett2020benign}, the LSE enjoys particularly low variance, but particularly high bias when applied to isotropic, high-dimensional data.
+As prior work on overparameterized linear models demonstrates~\citep{muthukumar2020harmless,hastie2019surprises,bartlett2020benign}, the LSE enjoys particularly low variance, but particularly high bias when applied to isotropic, high-dimensional data.
 For this reason, random masking turns out to be superior to Gaussian noise injection in reducing variance, but much more inferior in mitigating bias.
-We explore these effects and compare the overall generalization guarantees of the two types of augmentations in depth in Section~\ref{sec:expts-compareaugs}.
-Our experiments there show striking differences in the manifested effect of these augmentations on generalization, despite their superficial similarities.

-We also not here that the approximation error is relatively minimal, of the order $\sqrt{\frac{\log n }{n}}$.
+We also note that the approximation error is relatively minimal, of the order $\sqrt{\frac{\log n }{n}}$.
 It is easily checked that the approximation error is dominated by the bias and variance as long as $p \ll n^2$ (and hence the lower bounds of \cite{tsigler2020benign} imply tightness of our bound in this range).
-We next present our generalization guarantees for the biased variant of the random masking augmentation.
-We verify the behavior predicted by this corollary in Figure~\ref{fig:bvub}.

-\begin{corollary}[\textbf{Regression bounds for biased mask augmentation}] Consider the biased random mask augmentation $g(\x) = [b_1\x_1,\dots,b_p\x_p]$, where $b_i$ are i.i.d.
-Bernoulli $(1-\beta)$), and carry over all the notation from Corollary~\ref{cor_rm}.
-Then, the regression MSE is upper bounded by